Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.D.
-Davis and the San Francisco Giants will square off against Nolan Gorman and the St. Louis Cardinals at Oracle Park on Wednesday at 9:45 PM ET, in the third game of a four-game series.
+Paul Goldschmidt and the St. Louis Cardinals hit the field against Mike Yastrzemski and the San Francisco Giants on Thursday at 3:45 PM ET at Oracle Park.

-Oddsmakers list the Giants as -110 favorites on the moneyline, while giving the underdog Cardinals -110 moneyline odds.
-The over/under for the game has been listed at 8.5 runs.
+Bookmakers list the Giants as -140 moneyline favorites, while giving the underdog Cardinals +115 moneyline odds.
+The total for the game is set at 8.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.